-What are we going to wash our clothes and dishes?
-What are we going to use to quench our thirst?
+How will we wash our clothes and dishes?
+What will we use to quench our thirst?

 It is true.
 Life is unimaginable without water.

-There is pollution, and different kinds of harmful wastes are being thrown in some bodies of water.
-You can only imagine what kind of toxic substances can be floating in the water.
-This water is what you drink, and you use it to clean your body with and wash your clothes and dishes with.
+There is pollution, and different harmful wastes are thrown into some bodies of water.
+You can only imagine what toxic substances can float in the water.
+This water is what you drink, and you use it to clean your body and wash your clothes and dishes.

 Water companies know how dangerous raw and untreated water can be.
 So they started using some agents to disinfect the water.